Jswig/cookiecutter-flexible-ml/README.md

 # cookiecutter-minimal-ml
-Cookiecutter template for simple data science projects
+Cookiecutter template for simple data science projects using `conda`